Ray Ventrone: College career

 Ventrone began his college career at Villanova University in 2001.
 As a junior in 2003, Ventrone was selected to the All-Atlantic 10 Conference first-team.
 He finished his college career with 251 tackles, two sacks, and five forced fumbles.
 At Villanova, he was the hard-hitting safety who was often barred from making contact during practices to avoid injuring his teammates.

 Professional career

-New England Patriots
+New England Patriots (first stint)

-Although the Patriots considered picking Ventrone with the final pick of the 2005 NFL Draft, they chose tight end Andy Stokes as "Mr. Irrelevant"; Ventrone then signed as an undrafted free agent.
+Although the Patriots considered picking Ventrone with the final pick of the 2005 NFL draft, they chose tight end Andy Stokes as "Mr. Irrelevant"; Ventrone then signed as an undrafted free agent.
 Ventrone was released at the end of training camp and re-signed to the practice squad.
 After spending the rest of the 2005 season on the practice squad, he was allocated to NFL Europa in the spring of 2006.
 There, Ventrone suffered an injury and was placed on the team's NFL Europe/Non-Football Injury list, sidelining him for the 2006 season.